gersontham/EP1000/docs/web.md

 - width: defined by x amount of px (pixel) for images
 - Background colour: #XXXXXX, defined by a hexadecimal colour code
 - font family: defines the font that will be used through out your website.
 E.g. Source code Pro
 - Padding: Top px, left px, right px, bottom px.
-This defines the spacing between each divison
+This defines the spacing between each division.
 - Margins: margin-left and margin-right by x amount of pixels will align your division to the left or the right.